|What is SciVal?||How to login into SciVal?|

 As part of creating the institutional hierarchy, Elsevier undertook profile ‘cleaning’, such as identifying duplicate profiles.
 There was a cost associated within each additional staff member included in the hierarchy.
 Adjunct staff members were not included in ECU’s organisational hierarchy within SciVal because they generally have an association with another institution.

-In order for a researcher to appear within SciVal they also needed to have produced at least one output indexed in Scopus and published within the specified time period at the time the hierarchy was created.
+In order for a researcher to appear within SciVal they need to have produced at least one output indexed in Scopus at the time the hierarchy was created.